(Or, “What We Did When We Were Dumped After 25 Years in Corporate America”)

 Pete and Dora’s USANA business continues to grow steadily.
 They stuck with their plan of sponsoring an average of two or three new associates every month and advanced to Gold Directors on September 1st, 1995, less than one year after they joined USANA.
 By working closely with all of their USANA team members, as they continue to do to this day, their business began to flourish as they advanced to Ruby Director, Emerald Director, Diamond Director and their current level of 1-Star Diamond Director.

-Pete and Dora have been USANA “Top 20” income earners for over fifteen years, and have been members of USANA’s fast-growing “Million Dollar Club” since the beginning of that recognition.
+Pete and Dora have been USANA “Top 20” income earners for over fifteen years.
 They have been a member of USANA’s “Fortune 25”, and have been members of USANA’s Independent Distributor Council (IDC) for many years, serving as IDC Presidents for the 2003 – 2004 term.
 As USANA IDC members, they played a critical role in helping USANA emerge as one of the most formidable companies in the network marketing industry.

 "Even more honors and recognition for Pete and Dora after 20 years with USANA."